 implements.

-Return a procedure that, when passed a package, replaces its direct and indirect dependencies, including implicit inputs when deep? is true, according to replacements. replacements is a list of package pairs; the first element of each pair is the package to replace, and the second one is the replacement.
+package, replaces its direct and indirect dependencies, including implicit inputs when deep? is true, according to replacements. replacements is a list of package pairs; the first element of each pair is the package to replace, and the second one is the replacement.

 Optionally, rewrite-name is a one-argument procedure that takes the name of a package and returns its new name after rewrite.